reimagined/resolve/README.md

 * [resolve-scripts-with-router-2](https://github.com/reimagined/resolve/tree/master/examples/resolve-scripts-with-router-2)
 	[resolve-scripts-with-router-4](https://github.com/reimagined/resolve/tree/master/examples/resolve-scripts-with-router-4)
-	The following examples show how to use `resolve-scripts` with `react-router v2.x.x`  and `react-router v4.x.x`, respectively.
+	These examples show how to use `resolve-scripts` with `react-router v2.x.x`  and `react-router v4.x.x`, respectively.

 * [two-level todo list](https://github.com/reimagined/resolve/tree/master/examples/todo)
 	This example is an application with several aggregate types related to each other.
 It also shows how to implement a custom backend API server.